 Societies have long wrestled with how to best care for senior citizens, but we are truly headed into uncharted territory as the Baby Boomer generation gets old.
 The largest generation in American history will also be the longest-lived—and they’re approaching their retirement years.
 For many, this may entail finding living arrangements that will provide varying degrees of assistance.

-That’s the big picture, but of course it comprises millions upon millions of individual human lives.
-And when you filter those personal stories—such as the wrongful death case of Dorothy Kramer*—through that larger statistical prism, one thing becomes clear: We, as a society, are going to need to make some changes.
+That’s the big picture, but of course it comprises millions upon millions of individual human lives. and when you filter those personal stories—such as the wrongful death case of Dorothy Kramer*—through that larger statistical prism, one thing becomes clear: We, as a society, are going to need to make some changes.

 An inexplicable, avoidable loss